Navigate to section:

 This unforgettable, once-in-a-lifetime experience includes hiking five distinct climate zones: from the slopes of Kilimanjaro, through Cloud Forests, Moorlands, and Alpine Deserts before reaching the Arctic Ice Cap of the summit.
 Some say the variety in vegetation and wildlife is like hiking from the Equator to the North Pole in a week.
 Gaze at the stars from greater heights, tackle a moonlight assent, and see the sunrise from “The Roof Of Africa.”

-We are planning a climb in 2020.
+We are planning a climb for 2021.
 Register your interest.

 Event cost: $3,595 per person with a $250 single supplement if climbers prefer to have their own tent.

 RouteThe Machame Route is highly recommended for three main reasons:

 - The Machame route has a higher success rate as the final ascent is via Stella Point which is much closer to Uhuru peak

 - The alternative Marangu route is very crowded and porters have a history of being left out in the cold at night time when room needs to be taken for over bookings from companies.
 Note: Our trip guide, Adventure International, is deeply committed to the local community and its employees.

 - The Machame route is more scenic – if people are going to make a once in a lifetime commitment to climb the highest freestanding mountain in the world, they might as well enjoy as much of the mountain as possible.
 The Machame route ascends and descends on different routes to ensure you see as much of Kilimanjaro as possible.
 Highlights include: afromontane forest, Shira plateau, glacial valleys and alpine desert, views of Mawenzi, ascent of Kibo and possible views of Kibo caldera and ash pit.